Refinements to Mumford's theta and adelic theta groups: Non-degenerate theta groups

-Let $Y := X / K$, let $f\colon X \rightarrow Y$ denote the quotient map, and let $F$ be a vector bundle on $Y$ with the property that $f^* F \cong E$.
+Let $Y := X / K$, let $f : X \rightarrow Y$ denote the quotient map, and let $F$ be a vector bundle on $Y$ to which $E$ descends.
+(Such an $F$ is determined by $\mathcal{K}$.)
 Then, by Lemma \ref{simple:homog:lemma}, $F$ is a simple semi-homogeneous vector bundle of separable type on $X$.

 Using the fact that $\mathcal{K}$ is maximal, together with Proposition \ref{descent:prop}, we check that and conclude that $\K(F)$ is trivial.

 Since $\chi(F)^2 = \# \K(F)$ we conclude that $\chi( F )^2 = 1$.
 Since $\chi( E )^2 = (\# K)^2\chi (F)^2$ we conclude that $\chi(E)^2 = (\# K)^2$.
 Since $\mathcal{K}$ was an arbitrary maximal level subgroup, we conclude that $\chi(E)^2 = (\# \mathcal{K})^2$ for every maximal level subgroup $\mathcal{K}$ of $\G(E)$.